Br00t4L17y/Gene-Project/README.md

  $ java GeneBankCreateBTree <0/1(no/with cache)> <degree> <gbkFile> <sequenceLength> [<cacheSize>] [<debugLevel>]

  where:
-    * 0/1(no/with cache): //TODO: Description
+  * 0/1(no/with cache): This is where we could implement a cache.
+We did not.
 	* degree: Specifies the degree of the BTree
 	* gbkFile: Specifies the DNA file that will be parsed to create the TreeObjects
 	* sequenceLength: Determines the length of each DNA sequence (must be between 1 and 31)
-	* cacheSize: optional argument. //TODO: Description
+	* cacheSize: optional argument.
+Determines the size of the cache if one is being used
 	* debugLevel: optional argument.
 If 1, sequence and frequency are printed in a dump file

  Console output will give the results after the program finishes.